-In October 1921 the first group of Truth students gathered to become what is now known as Unity Church in Milwaukee (UCIM).
+In October 1921 the first group of Truth students gathered to become what is now known as Unity Center in Milwaukee (UCIM).

 The group received a Certificate of Incorporation (Milwaukee County Courthouse, Articles, Volume 63, page 427) on June 7, 1927, as “First Unity Center of Milwaukee, Wisconsin.”